Many talented and creative people experience impostor feelings and beliefs about themselves, despite their accomplishments.

 * Do you tend to feel crushed by even constructive criticism, seeing it as evidence of your “ineptness?”

-From the longer Impostor Syndrome Quiz on the site for the Overcoming the Impostor Syndrome program.
+These questions are from the longer Impostor Syndrome Quiz on the site for the Overcome the Impostor Syndrome program by Dr. Young.

-Meryl Streep, for example, has said, “I have varying degrees of confidence and self-loathing….
+Meryl Streep has said, “I have varying degrees of confidence and self-loathing….

 “You can have a perfectly horrible day where you doubt your talent… Or that you’re boring and they’re going to find out that you don’t know what you’re doing.”